Athletic Sports Team Health Requirements

 How Common is Sudden Cardiac Arrest in the United States?

-Who is at Risk for Sudden Cardiac Arrest?
+Who is at Risk of a Sudden Cardiac Arrest?

 SCA is more likely to occur during exercise or physical activity, so student athletes are at greater risk.
 While a heart condition may have no warning signs, studies show that many young people do have symptoms but neglect to tell an adult.
 This may be because they are embarrassed, they do not want to jeopardize their playing time, they mistakenly think they are out of shape and need to train harder, or they simply ignore the symptoms, assuming they will “just go away.”
 Additionally, some health history factors increase the risk of SCA.